-If you are moving to Sweden and plan to live here for one year or more, you need to register your move to Sweden.
+If you are moving to Sweden and plan to live here for one year or more, you need to notify us of your move instead of applying for a coordination number.
+If you already have a coordination number, and you are later registered as living in Sweden, your coordination number will be replaced with a personal identity number.

 The e-service is available in English and Swedish.

 You must visit a service centre in person for an identity check before the Swedish Tax Agency can issue you with a coordination number.
+This also applies if you have received an identity check notice.

 When you come in for an identity check, you must hand over your identity documentation so that we can check its validity.
 You need to bring the following:

 If the Swedish Tax Agency receives a coordination number request, we will send you a notice about attending an identity check.
-We will send this notification to the contact address registered for you with the party requesting the coordination number.
+We will send this notice to the contact address registered for you with the party requesting the coordination number.

 As the parent or guardian of a child with Swedish citizenship, you can apply for a Swedish passport for them at a Swedish embassy or a passport-issuing police station in Sweden.

-If the child is not currently registered in Sweden, or has never been (i.e., does not have a personal identity number), the passport authority may request a coordination number from the Swedish Tax Agency if needed.
+If the child is not currently registered in Sweden, or has never been (i.e., does not have a personal identity number), the passport authority may request a coordination number from the Swedish Tax Agency if it is needed.
 If the passport office determines that the child is entitled to a Swedish passport, it will request a coordination number for the child.

 A coordination number that has been assigned and is in current use is referred to as an active coordination number.
 In certain cases, a coordination number that is not currently in use must be marked as inactive.
 After five years, this happens automatically.